ptr-yudai/pawnyable/website/source/_posts/justputit.md

 ---
-title: Hello World
+title: Easter Egg!
 ---
+You found me!
-Just put this file here and then Hexo will work fine.
+(Just put this file here and then Hexo will work fine somehow.)